Improved Kernels for Tracking Path Problem: Introduction

 The kernelization algorithm works along the following lines.
 Let $(G,s,t,k)$ be an input instance to \tp.
-Two main results used to build the kernel in~\cite{banik2019} were $(i)$ every tracking set is also a \textit{feedback vertex set} (set of vertices whose deletion removes all cycles from graph), $(ii)$ if there exist more than $k+4$ paths between a pair of vertices in $G$, then $G$ cannot be tracked with at most $k$ trackers.
+Two main results used to build the kernel in~\cite{tr-j} were $(i)$ every tracking set is also a \textit{feedback vertex set} (set of vertices whose deletion removes all cycles from graph), $(ii)$ if there exist more than $k+1$ paths between a pair of vertices in $G$, then $G$ cannot be tracked with at most $k$ trackers.
 However, in this paper, though we start the algorithm with a $2$-approximate solution for \textit{feedback vertex set} (FVS), we use another newly introduced result.
 Specifically, we prove that if there exists an induced subgraph in $G$ which consists of a tree with all of its leaves adjacent to a particular vertex $v$, then the size of a minimum tracking set for $G$ is at least one less than the number of neighbors of $v$ in this tree.
 Then if $S$ is an FVS of size at most $2k$, we give bounds on different types of vertices in $G\setminus S$, based on how they share neighbors in $S$.
-Combining all these bounds we prove the existence of a quadratic kernel for general graphs and linear kernel for $d$-degenerate graphs.
-A $d$-degenerate graph is a graph in which each subgraph has a vertex whose degree is at most $d$.
-Observe that for such a graph $G$, the number of edges in $G'$ is $\Oh(|V(G')|)$ for any subgraph $G'$ of $G$.
-Note that graphs with bounded degeneracy include planar graphs.
-Eppstein et al. studied \tp for planar graphs in~\cite{eppstein}, where they show that \tp remains \textsc{NP}-complete when the graph is planar, and give a 4-approximation algorithm for this setting.
+Combining all these bounds we prove the existence of a quadratic kernel for general graphs.
+We also give a linear kernel for planar graphs.
+A planar graph is a graph that can be embedded on a two dimensional plane i.e. it can be drawn on a two dimensional plane in such a way that its edges intersect only at their end points and do not cross each other.
+Planar graphs are also those graphs that do not have $K_{3,3}$ and $K_5$ as a minor.
+Eppstein et al. studied \tp for planar graphs in~\cite{ep-planar}, where they show that \tp remains \textsc{NP}-complete when the graph is planar, and give a $4$-approximation algorithm for this setting.
+Our linear kernel uses the bound on the number of faces with respect to the size of an optimal tracking set for a planar graph, given in~\cite{ep-planar}.

-Our linear kernel for $d$-degenerate graphs uses the fact that in a $d$-degenerate graph $G$, any subgraph $G'$ has $\Oh(|V(G')|)$ edges.
-We also prove that finding a tracking set of size at most $n-k$ is {\sc W[1]}-hard on a graph with $n$ vertices, where the parameter is $k$.